LORNeer/MC-Server-Rules/Rules-EN.md

 members of the event.

 ## 6 PVP
 6.1 PVP is allowed as long as it doesnt break any of the following rules.
+6.2 We are civilised people, so act like it.
-6.2 Do not kill people without reason. (stealing their resources after they were mining is **not** a reason)
+6.3 Do not kill people without reason. (wanting to steal resources of someone who was mining is **not** a reason)
-6.3 Do not kill players that are afk-farming.
+6.4 Do not kill players that are afk-farming.
+6.5 Villages/Homes are safe areas until otherwise.
+A fight that has been started will not stop if either of the participants enter a safe area.
-6.3 Rules of war (see rule section 3) may modify these rules in any way.
+6.6 Rules of war (see rule section 7) may modify these rules in any way.

 ## 7 Village/Faction "RP"
 There will be a very basic RP system.
 The purpose of this is making the server a bit more interesting.